Cjkjvfnby/presentation-dist/docs/_sources/slides/04_create_and_distribute_package.rst.txt

 - package meta info like: name, description, version
 - which python is supported by your package
 - specify required dependencies
-- script that will be installed to system (like pip)
+- script that will be installed to system (like **pip**)

 Release on PyPI
 ---------------

-To release you package on pip you will need to create some additional files **README.md** and **LICENCE** and follow `instructions <https://packaging.python.org/tutorials/packaging-projects/>`_.
+To release you package on PyPI you will need to create some additional files **README.md** and **LICENCE** and follow `instructions <https://packaging.python.org/tutorials/packaging-projects/>`_.